 For comparison of this concept, antidepressants are a broad class of medication.
 Within this medication class there are many types of drugs.
 Each drug has standardized reproducible compositions of neurotransmitter targets.
 Similarly, there will be some variation in benefits, responses, effectiveness, and side effects between patients for each drug, and a set of common characteristics attributed to each drug that the majority of users will experience.

-HISTORY CRASH COURSE OF CANNABIS IN THE TREATMENT OF MIGRAINE, PROHIBITION, AND EVOLVING RETURN TO LEGAL STATUS
+HISTORY CRASH COURSE OF MARIJUANA (CANNABIS) IN THE TREATMENT OF MIGRAINE, PROHIBITION, AND RETURN TO LEGAL STATUS.

 To understand the current legal status of cannabis, it is important to know the history of cannabis, detailed here.
 The use of cannabis for medicinal purposes dates back to ancient times, with a Western/Central Asian botanical origin.
 Medicinal uses have been documented to 4000 BC or more.
 Chinese physicians were using it for joint pains and analgesia in childbirth 5000 years ago.
 Fast forward to 1839 when Dr. William Brooke O’Shaughnessy introduced the Western world to the medicinal uses of Cannabis indica, or “Indian hemp”, after he spent a professorship in Calcutta, India and learned of its uses while there.
 He advocated for its use in analgesia and muscle relaxation.